stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ### Auto LOS

-If the user has specified a [user supplied Bing API key](#user-bing-api-key), then an "Auto LOS" analysis can be run.
+If the user has specified a [user supplied Bing API key](#user-bing-api-key), then an Auto LOS analysis can be run.
+The analysis is iterated along the mission path automatically.

 ![Auto LOS](images/auto-los.png)